-Women's Committee members have a mission of promoting, educating and informing families about the importance of agriculture in the food, fiber and fuel that enables them to live productive lives.
-Projects, programs and seminars are designed to equip ladies with the confidence and knowledge they need to "share the story of agriculture" while establishing a true "connection" with families and building a strong connection with one another.
+Women's Committee members have a mission of promoting, educating and informing families about the importance of agriculture in the food, fiber, and fuel that enables them to live productive lives.
+Projects, programs, and seminars are designed to equip ladies with the confidence and knowledge they need to "share the story of agriculture" while establishing a true "connection" with families and building a strong connection with one another.

 Each September, the committee chairwoman and five members form a "think tank" to brainstorm projects and programs.
-Priorites are set, and each project is assigned a chair.
+Priorities are set, and each project is assigned a chair.
 Members are asked to assist with projects that best align with their field of interest.
 Resources include speakers, schools a local orchard, commodity groups, a local college, YAL's, libraries and local agribusinesses.
 Members spend up to 20 hours per week preparing and executing projects.

-Recent projects include The Learning Barn, Start Seeing Farmers, Design a Flag Contest, Apples to Evelvators, Playin’ It Safe, Spring Fling, Ground to Mouth, Harvest Day, Crop Insurance 101, Establishing a Farm Trust, Operation Military Kids, and The Meaning of Volunteerism.
+Recent projects include The Learning Barn, Start Seeing Farmers, Design a Flag Contest, Apples to Elevators, Playin’ It Safe, Spring Fling, Ground to Mouth, Harvest Day, Crop Insurance 101, Establishing a Farm Trust, Operation Military Kids, and The Meaning of Volunteerism.

 The Women’s Committee meets the second Monday of each month at 9:30 a.m. in the CCFB Auditorium.

 Women's Committee Cooking Tips & Tricks

 Women's Committee at "Playing It Safe"